Concrete vs. Cement Part II

 Fortunately, concrete moisture measurement is a matter of simple metric assessment.
 Technology inspired Wagner Meters to develop their Rapid RH®: a cost-effective and reliable way to accurately measure slab moisture content during concrete installation.
 The Rapid RH® measures the RH of moisture at all levels of a slab.
 Installers place in situ probes (containing Smart Sensors) into the slab.
 Within an hour, contractors can deploy moisture measurement at 40 percent depth of the slab to within a workable measurement for finishes and flooring.
 (Note that while ASTM F2170 requires 24 hours equilibration for documentation, the accuracy of the Rapid RH® allows decisions to be made in a more timely manner for cost and materials optimization.)
 This ensures quality control.

 Construction is a tightly-timed and rigorously-budgeted endeavor.
 Time is seen as the ultimately unjustifiable building expense.
 However, Rapid RH® is one tool which offers options.
 If a Rapid RH® moisture measurement shows uneven levels of concrete readiness, installers can dehumidify the wetter sections of the slab surface or they can apply concrete surface membranes.
 However, savvy building professionals can preempt those options in two ways.
 First, ensure proper mix specifications, starting with .5 w/c ratio and a LIGHTLY troweled surface.
 Second, get the building enclosed as quickly as possible to allow the concrete more consistent conditions.

 If concrete slab moisture problems represent impending doom to successful installation, Rapid RH® moisture measurement represents their ability to identify those problems, before they happen.

-Tune into Part I for more on the Rapid RH® concrete moisture meter.
+Tune to Part I for more on the Rapid RH® relative humidity concrete moisture testing system.